 Eligibility: (A statement by the nominee will suffice but will be verified by the NACTA Secretary.)

-- Applicants must hold a current Graduate Student Membership in NACTA or must send the membership form and check to the NACTA Secretary/Treasurer to be received by February 1st (see http://www.nactateachers.org/).
+- Applicants must hold a current Graduate Student Membership in NACTA or must send the membership form and check to the NACTA administrative office to be received by February 1st (see http://www.nactateachers.org/).
 Please indicate that you hold a current Graduate Student Membership in NACTA or indicate the date you postmarked your membership form and check.
-This will be verified with the Secretary/Treasurer.
-Applicants who are not paid NACTA members by February 1st will be ineligible to receive the award and will not have their dossiers reviewed.
+This will be verified once received.
+Applicants who are not paid NACTA members by February 1st will be ineligible to receive the award and will not have their applications reviewed.

 - Nominee must have been involved in classroom instruction (including laboratory and discussion sections) for a minimum of one year (2 semesters or 3 quarters) or the equivalent.